 One of our favorite places on the entire planet is Kruger National Park.
 Every time we go, we feel like we’ve been transported to a wildlife paradise.
 Kruger is a top safari destination noted for easy access, budget friendliness, and some of the greatest diversity of wildlife available in Africa.

-A couple visiting Kruger on a modest budget can expect to pay about $200-$250 USD per day.
+A couple visiting Kruger on a modest budget can expect to pay about $200-$300 USD per day.
+Of course, prices will vary depending on the level of comfort and the amenities that you are willing to pay for.

 Five nights in a bungalow on the riverside will cost about 15,562 Rand or $900 USD – about $180 per night.
 If you splurge on a rental SUV and regularly eat at the cafeteria you could be looking at $300 USD per day for a couple.